 Let’s assume we are analyzing the Oscars.
 Here we must click the “Tweets” option:

 Here you’ll see that you get directly to the Tweets visualization panel.
 There you can navigate through different tweet classifications such as original tweets, retweets, images, links, conversations or text tweets.
 You’ll also be able to sort them by value, impacts or chronological order (ascendant and descendant).
 This gives you a full picture of the performance of your query:

 Our classification panel allows the user to create its own binders based on terms, hashtags or contributors, but it also suggests some.
 Suggested binders are hashtags, keywords, accounts… that have frequently appeared in our report and that our algorithm sees as useful.
 As seen in the image above, not only do all the tweets appear but they also include the impact information as well as the tweet value, allowing us to see all the information at a glance or get a review of the tweet by simply clicking over it.

 In which formats can I see all the tweets?

 With Tweet Binder, you can get all the tweets of a report in two different ways.
 The first one is with the above-mentioned tool.
-Another option is to download the raw dataset in an Excel file.
-This Excel file provides a complete and thorough understanding of all the data collected and allows you to perform further personalized analysis with your own formulas and criteria.
+Another option is to get the raw dataset in a file.
+This file provides a complete and thorough understanding of all the data collected and allows you to perform further personalized analysis with your own formulas and criteria.
 This includes very useful metadata such as the permalinks, the date the tweet was posted or the binders we’ve included the tweet in.
 If you are interested in knowing more about how to classify tweets, you can check a wonderful article about how to classify tweet with Tweet Binder.

 The Tweets in this file can be found under the tab “Tweets”, which collects data about the user that has published each tweet, it’s username, the date, the number of likes and retweets and the tweet value.